papaoloba/nightly-code-orchestrator/docs/superclaude-integration.md

 - Optimization adds ~1-3 seconds to execution time
 - Optimization timeout is set to 30 seconds
 - Failed optimizations don't block execution
+- The complete optimization guide is embedded in the code for maximum portability

 ## Configuration Options